PlanTL-GOB-ES/NegEx-MES/README.md

 ## Usage
 --------

-To install and compile *Spanish Medical Negation* you can consult the file [Intallation.md.] (https://github.com/PlanTL/SpanMedNeg/blob/master/Installation.md)
+To install and compile SpanMedNeg you can consult the file [Intallation.md.] (https://github.com/PlanTL/SpanMedNeg/blob/master/Installation.md).
-In this section we will assume that it has been installed and compiled correctly, and we only show some execution examples.
+In this section we will assume that it has been installed and compiled correctly and we only show some execution examples.

 java smn.main.Main [options]